 - a) Where day care facilities are identified as a permitted use in a designation in this Plan, they shall be permitted subject to specific regulations in the Zoning By-law and in accordance with the following policies: - i.
 The use will not cause any traffic hazards or an unacceptable level of congestion on surrounding roads; - ii.
 The use is intended to serve and support the surrounding community; and, - iii.
-The site is large enough to accommodate the building, on-site play areas, parking and pick-up/drop-off facilities and appropriate buffering, where required.

-b) Where possible, day cares should be provided in the early phases of the development of WESTON 7 and integrated with public service facilities, mixed-use developments and residential developments.
+The site is large enough to accommodate the building, on-site play areas, parking and pick-up/drop-off facilities and appropriate buffering, where required. - b) Where possible, day cares should be provided in the early phases of the development of WESTON 7 and integrated with public service facilities, mixed-use developments and residential developments.

-4.1.9 Institutional Uses
+4.1.9 Institutional Uses, Entertainment Uses and Places of Worship

-- a) Institutional uses will be located in buildings designed to reflect their role as focal points for the community.
+- a) Institutional uses (that are not specifically identified as a public service facility), entertainment uses and places of worship will be located in buildings designed to reflect their role as focal points for the community.
 Such buildings should be oriented to the street and designed to maximize accessibility for pedestrians and bicyclists as well as for transit.
-Institutional buildings should establish an inviting public entrance on the main façade facing the public street. - b) Institutional uses will be encouraged to locate in multi-storey building(s) and to provide for joint uses of parking lots/structures and open spaces to reduce land requirements, where multiple users are located on the same site or in the same building.
-In particular, public parks should be located adjacent to institutional uses to provide for joint use of facilities where feasible. - c) A key consideration in the design of institutional uses and any adjacent element of the Pedestrian Realm and Active Transportation Networks is to ensure the efficient and effective use of land and to encourage residents to walk, cycle or use transit to access the facilities.
+Buildings accommodating any of these uses should establish an inviting public entrance on the main façade facing the public street. - b) Institutional uses (that are not identified as a public service facility), entertainment uses and places of worship will be encouraged to locate in multi-storey buildings and to provide for joint use of parking lots/structures and open spaces to reduce land requirements, where multiple users are located on the same site or in the same building. - c) A key consideration in the design of institutional uses (that are not identified as a public service facility), entertainment uses and places of worship and any adjacent element of the Pedestrian Realm and Active Transportation Networks is to ensure the efficient and effective use of land and to encourage residents to walk, cycle or use transit to access the facilities.
 To achieve this objective, consideration will be given to the establishment of maximum on-site parking requirements, including bicycle parking.
 In addition, wider sidewalks and bike lanes on key access routes and locations on transit routes may be pursued.